Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

 To stay safe on the roads in Mexico, keep the following tips in mind:

-- Always drive during the day as it can be difficult to spot obstructions in the roads at night
+- Always drive during the day as it can be unpredictable on the roads at night

 - Keep cash on hand to cover tolls and cash-only gas stations